terraform-google-modules/terraform-google-project-factory/README.md

 [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [2.4.1].
+Modele isn't supported on Windows and/or outside of a bash environment.

 ## Upgrading